oboldea/COVID_age_regions/README.md

-This contains only the code for the Main Figures of the paper Boldea et al (2023) Age-specific transmission dynamics of SARS-CoV-2 during the first two years of the pandemic.
+This contains only the main code and the code for the Main Figures of the paper Boldea et al (2023) Age-specific transmission dynamics of
+SARS-CoV-2 during the first two years of the pandemic.
 The output files are too large to upload on Github.
 For downloading a ZIP file of the code (3.2 GB), please visit